Chronic stress is killer.

 Regular dancing has also been shown to greatly decrease cortisol levels (55).

-Countless studies show that meditating daily for just 15 minutes can significantly lower stress hormone levels and blunts cortisol spikes (38-43).
+Countless studies show that meditating daily for just 15 minutes can significantly lower stress hormone levels and blunt cortisol spikes (38-43).

 I use the Muse headband to meditate.
 Similar to neurofeedback, it gives you real-time feedback on your brainwaves.
-I wrote about it here.
+I previously wrote about it here, and you can get it through Amazon or the Muse website.

 Yoga has also been shown to lower cortisol.